sarahsaadeh05/data6-su23/README.md

 ## About Me

 Hi!
-My name is Sarah Saadeh and I am an incoming freshman at UC Berkeley studying Civil Engineering.
+My name is Sarah Saadeh and I am a freshman at UC Berkeley studying Civil Engineering with an intended minor in Data Sceince.

 ![Profile Photo](new.png)